Great to have you back, Rush Lindbaugh and the Excellence in Broadcasting Network.

 Because frankly, folks, you and I learned most of this when we were in school, but people today are not being taught this.

-This is this is not what's being taught.
+This is not what's being taught.

-Instead, what's being taught is why this country's unjust, why this country's immoral, why you know what's wrong with this country, what this country's faults are, what does this country need to apologize for?
+Instead, what's being taught is why this country is unjust, why this country is immoral, what's wrong with this country, what this country's faults are, what does this country need to apologize for, what this country has done to other people around the world.

-Um we have imposed our values.
+We have imposed our values.

 But the multiculturalists and the left have gotten hold of the curriculum decades ago.